Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 Collections

-Collections can have the following properties:
+Collections can use these properties:

 routes: